hendersonad/hendersonad.github.io/_pages/cv.md

 *	Extensive coding and teaching experience in Stata.
 *	Built systems to compile and validate National Accounts statistics in SAS while at ONS.
 ### Organisation and leadership
+*    Formed and led a patient involvement and engagement group of ~20 patients with eczema, asthma or psoriasis to develop and improve our research.
+*    Led a serological survey in Fiji over 10 weeks in 2017.
+Successfully recruited and trained local staff and managed my own budget as we collected 320 samples.
 *	Led a serological survey in Fiji over 10 weeks in 2017.
 Successfully recruited and trained local staff and managed my own budget as we collected 320 samples.
 *	Established the early career researcher working group within the Centre for Mathematical Modelling of Infectious Diseases at LSHTM.
 The group has regular meetings to discuss work as well as a journal club.
 *	Member of the organisation committee for IDDconf, a conference for approximately 100 UK based modellers hosted at University of Cumbria, Ambleside.